CodeDefenders/CodeDefenders/README.md

 # Project Import

 Code Defenders and most of its dependencies are handled via Maven.
-Code-defenders can also be imported into common IDEs (e.g., IntelliJ and Eclipse).
+Code Defenders can also be imported into common IDEs (e.g., IntelliJ and Eclipse).

 <!--
 TODO: Do we really need this?